CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20categories/20architecture/messaging.md

   * Can anyone monitor the system to detect fraudulent transactions?
 If not, and the set of actors watching the system is permissioned, does that make the cost of corrupting it known?
   * Is the optimistic bridge “spam-proof” – meaning can an actor watching the system arbitrarily dispute transactions without penalty?
 Can such actors permanently halt a communication channel by spamming it?
   * Can anyone watching the system, on their own or due to regulations, censor messages?
 Can such entities be removed from the set of actors watching the system to prevent censorship?
-  * Do the actors watching the system have competing interests with users of the bridge? e.g. trading firms that could benefit from front-running a big volume cross-chain transaction or from cross-domain MEV?
+  * Do the actors watching the system have competing interests with users of the bridge? e.g. trading firms that could benefit from front-running a big volume crosschain transaction or from cross-domain MEV?

-A number of protocols employ a hybrid approach to bridging that leverages different approaches for a more robust cross-chain solution.
+A number of protocols employ a hybrid approach to bridging that leverages different approaches for a more robust crosschain solution.
 For example, Celer Inter-chain Message (Celer IM), utilizes a proof of stake approach by default but offers an optimistic-rollup inspired security model as a fallback solution in the worst-case scenario where validators behave maliciously in the PoS approach.